-The following document provides guidance for incorporating appropriate text regarding non-medical mask requirements into your approved COVID-19 Safety Plan.
+The following section provides guidance for incorporating appropriate text regarding non-medical/non-ppe mask requirements into your approved COVID-19 Safety Plan.

-As part of UBC's commitment to the health and safety of our community, and the responsibility we all share in preventing the potential for COVID-19 transmission, students, faculty, staff and visitors are required to follow UBC COVID-19 Campus Rules when on our campuses.
-These rules include the requirement to wear nonmedical masks in common indoor spaces.
+As part of UBC's commitment to the health and safety of our community, and the responsibility we all share in preventing the potential for COVID-19 transmission, students, faculty, staff, and visitors are required to follow UBC COVID-19 Campus Rules when on our campuses.
+These rules include the requirement to wear non medical/non-ppe masks in common indoor spaces.